Al-Murphy/genomicsxai.github.io/content/page/submission-guidelines/index.md

    - The post will be automatically deployed via GitHub Actions
    - Your post will appear on the blog

+5. **Updates**
+   - Once merged, you can continue to submit updates to your post which will alter the updated date.

 ### Getting notified of comments and likes

 Comments and likes on the blog use **GitHub Discussions**.
 To get notified when someone comments or reacts to your post: